House of Lords: House of Lords (Expulsion and Suspension) Act 2015

 The House of Lords (Expulsion and Suspension) Act 2015 authorised the House to expel or suspend members.

 Lords Spiritual (Women) Act 2015

-This Act made provision to preferentially admit female bishops of the Church of England to the Lords Spiritual over male ones in the 10 years following its commencement (2015 to 2025).
+This Act made provision to preferentially admit female bishops of the Church of England to the Lords Spiritual over male ones in the 10 years following its commencement (2015 to 2025, later extended to 2030).
 This came as a consequence of the Church of England deciding in 2014 to begin to ordain women as bishops.
 In 2015, Rachel Treweek, Bishop of Gloucester, became the first woman to sit as a Lord Spiritual in the House of Lords due to the Act.
-As of 2022, five women bishops sit as Lords Spiritual, four of them having been accelerated due to this Act.
+As of 2025, eight women bishops sit as Lords Spiritual, seven of them having been accelerated due to this Act.

+Starmer ministry

+As of 2024, the policy of the Labour Party is to abolish the House of Lords, and to replace it with an elected second chamber, albeit not in the first term of a Labour government.
+Following the 2024 general election, the House of Lords (Hereditary Peers) Bill was introduced with the aim of removing all remaining hereditary peers from the House of Lords.